 Three Clean a Crock Pot Cleaning Hacks

-- If things are quite dirty but not excessively so, then soaking in a soapy dish soap and water combination may be just fine.
+- If things are quite dirty but not excessively so, then soaking in a soapy dish soap and water combination may be also be a fairly simple way to clean a crock pot.
 You can do that in the sink or some people recommend filling the stoneware with water, adding a few drops of dish soap and actually putting it on a low heat for an hour.

 - For more stubborn Crock Pots, Soak in Water, Vinegar and Baking Soda